Bread: Culinary uses

 Bread can be served at many temperatures; once baked, it can subsequently be toasted.
 It is most commonly eaten with the hands, either by itself or as a carrier for other foods.
 Bread can be spread with butter, dipped into liquids such as gravy, olive oil, or soup; it can be topped with various sweet and savory spreads, or used to make sandwiches containing meats, cheeses, vegetables, and condiments.

 Bread is used as an ingredient in other culinary preparations, such as the use of breadcrumbs to provide crunchy crusts or thicken sauces; toasted cubes of bread, called croutons, are used as a salad topping; seasoned bread is used as stuffing inside roasted turkey; sweet or savoury bread puddings are made with bread and various liquids; egg and milk-soaked bread is fried as French toast; and bread is used as a binding agent in sausages, meatballs and other ground meat products.

 Nutritional significance

-Bread is a good source of carbohydrates and micronutrients such as magnesium, iron, selenium, and B vitamins.
-Whole grain bread is a good source of dietary fiber and all breads are a common source of protein in the diet, though not a rich one.
+Bread is a good source of carbohydrates.
+Breads made from refined flour are often poor in dietary fiber and micronutrients, but are commonly fortified.
+Whole grain bread is a good source of dietary fiber and micronutrients such as magnesium, iron, selenium, and B vitamins.
+All breads are a common source of protein in the diet, though not a rich one.